Agriculture

 Ladakh Festival

-The Ladakh harvest festival is celebrated to promote the Ladakh old-age culture.
-The festival is celebrated in Ladakh, Zanskar, and Kargil.
+The Ladakh harvest festival is celebrated to promote the Ladakh’s old rooted culture.
+The festival is celebrated in Zanskar, and Kargil.
 During this festival, monasteries and stupas are decorated, and pilgrimages to the Thangka of Kyabje Gombo are necessary.
 The festival also features archery, historical social and cultural events, and arts and crafts.
-Dramas, or ‘Chhams,’ and other dance forms from Tibetan culture are the main attraction of the festival.
+Dramas, or 'Chhams,' and other dance forms from Tibetan culture are the main attractions of this festival.

 Conclusion